2020 Utility Staffing Survey Results – Part I

-For the past few months, I’ve been conducting the 2018 Utility Staffing Survey.
+For the past few months, I’ve been conducting the 2020 Utility Staffing Survey.
 This survey has become a biennial survey, alternating years with the Utility Fee Survey.
-The initial Utility Staffing Survey was in 2016 and, for sake of comparison, here are the results from that survey:
+The initial Utility Staffing Survey was in 2016 and, for sake of comparison, here are the results from that survey and the 2018 Utility Staffing Survey:

-This is the first of two Utility Information Pipeline issues publishing the results of the 2018 Utility Staffing Survey.
-This issue will examine demographics of the survey respondents, staffing levels, and factors outside the control of the utilities.
-The next issue will examine staffing levels and practices each utility can control, such as such as payment processing and bill printing.
+This is the first of two Utility Information Pipeline issues publishing the results of the 2020 Utility Staffing Survey.
+Today, we’ll examine demographics of the survey respondents, staffing levels, and factors outside the control of the utilities.
+In two weeks, we’ll review staffing levels and practices each utility can control, such as such as payment processing and bill printing.

 Demographics of survey respondents

-82 utilities, representing 20 states, ranging in size from 134 to 90,000 active accounts participated in the survey.
-Check out the charts below of the various demographic data for the survey respondents:
+116 utilities (up from 82 in 2018, a 41.5% increase), representing 20 states, ranging in size from 232 to 285,000 active accounts participated in the survey.
+Click on the links below to see charts of the various demographic data for the survey respondents:

 - Number of responses by state